 Rabbits need companionship

-Rabbits are sociable creatures and live in large groups in the wild called colonies or, wait for it… fluffles (!!!) and so living on their own in your home takes them away from those experiences.
+Rabbits are sociable creatures and live in large groups in the wild called colonies or, wait for it… fluffles (!!!).
+And so living on their own in your home takes them away from those experiences.
+You need to make up for that in your rabbit care.

 Otherwise, it’s up to you to provide that companionship.
-Take your rabbit out of their hutch regularly and play with them.
+Take your rabbit out of their hutch regularly and play with them this is good rabbit care.
 Rabbits like to forage and chew things, so why not provide them with a treasure hunt around the home or garden with some tasty treats as a reward?

 A study from pet care experts Burgess found that a lack of companionship was a neglected need for almost a third of rabbits.

-So when you go away on holiday finding rabbit sitters or pet sitters who can look after your pets in their own home is important.
+So when you go away on holiday finding rabbit care and through rabbit or pet sitters who can look after your pets in their own home is important.
 If you can ensure their routines are maintained and they live in the same place even though you are away it means they are less stressed.

 Where should a rabbit live?

-Rabbits can happily live indoors or outdoors, but the key is consistency.
+Rabbits can happily live indoors or outdoors, but the key to good rabbit care is consistency.

 When temperatures drop in colder weather, you may be tempted to bring them into your home where it is much warmer.
 However, be wary as the sudden change in temperature can actually put stress on their bodies and could actually do more harm in the long run.